kinnala/scikit-fem/docs/bcs.rst

  Setting boundary conditions
 =============================

-Using the techniques described in :ref:`overview`, one obtains the linear system
+Using the techniques described in :ref:`overview` and :ref:`forms`, one obtains the linear system

 .. math::
    Ax = b